llvm/llvm-project/llvm/docs/LangRef.rst

   * The address of the pointer, which is its integral value.
 This also includes parts of the address or any information about the address, including the fact that it does not equal one specific value.
+We further distinguish whether only the fact that the address is/isn't null is captured.
   * The provenance of the pointer, which is the ability to perform memory accesses through the pointer, in the sense of the :ref:`pointer aliasing rules <pointeraliasing>`.
 We further distinguish whether only read acceses